CQTS/introduction-to-cubical/lectures/2--Paths-and-Identifications/2-8--Sets-and-Higher-Types.lagda.md

 Dec≡ A = (x y : A) → Dec (x ≡ y)
 ```

-We are assuming that the path types are all decidable, but
+We are assuming that the path types in `A` are all decidable, but not
-not that they are decidable *propositions*.
-(After all, if we already
+that they are decidable *propositions*.
+(After all, if we already knew
-knew they were propositions then we would already know our type is a
+they were propositions then we would already know our type is a set.)
-set.)

 Here's a simple example.
-We have seen that not all propositions are
-decidable, but all propositions have decidable equality.
-Given two
+All propositions have decidable equality.
-elements of a proposition it is easy to decide whether they are equal,
+Given two elements of a proposition it is easy to decide whether they
-the answer is always ``yes``!
+are equal, the answer is always ``yes``!

 ```
 isProp→Dec≡ : isProp A → Dec≡ A